AviatrixSystems/avxlabs-docs/ace_ops/docs/lab1.md

 - **Cloud Assets**:

-Navigate to **CoPilot > Cloud Resources > Cloud Assets > Virtual Machines**, where you can search for any instances and retrieve their IP addresses!"
+Navigate to **CoPilot > Cloud Resources > Cloud Assets > Virtual Machines**, where you can search for any instances and retrieve their IP addresses!

 ```{figure} images/lab1-assets.png
 ---